lohant/temperatureandhumidity/README.md

 | DHT11 Sensor | The sensor that measures the temperature and humidity | SEK 49 |
 | Male-male jumper wires | Used to connect the components on the breadboard | SEK 49 |

+## Computer setup
+I chose Thonny as my IDE in this project.
+The Pico is flashed with MicroPython.
+This is done by downloading the firmware

+### Flashing the Pico with MicroPython
+1. The firmware is downloaded from [here](https://micropython.org/download/rp2-pico-w/).